speaking-for-hackers/speaking-for-hackers-book/README.md

+# Speaking for Hackers

 Years ago, I started to write a book about giving good conference talks.
 The title was Speaking for Hackers.

 Turns out I ran out of steam and didn't finish, but I think what's here is worth reading.